-The United States should restore aid to the region to fund programs that directly address the drivers of migration, including corruption, poverty, and violence.
+The United States should restore aid to El Salvador, Guatemala, and Honduras to fund programs that directly address the drivers of migration, including corruption, poverty, and violence.
 Specifically, the U.S. government should:

 This means supporting reformers and anti-corruption fighters both within and outside of government.
 It requires exerting pressure on Central American governments to uphold the rule of law and undertake essential institutional reforms.
 It calls for close collaboration with civil society organizations that specialize in anti-impunity, transparency, and governance.